 There is very little chance that someone else is shipping a car to your exact neighborhood.
 If you are miles from the highway, chances are that truck driver has to make their way back to continue on towards the next state to the pick up or drop off location.
 The farther you are from the highway the higher the chances are that you are in a residential neighborhood with narrow roads and streets.
 The carrier has to be maneuvered through these areas to make your delivery as everything is done door-to-door.
 The time and effort involved in each stop the carrier makes will affect cost.

-Who Can Give You a Car Shipping Rate
+Who Can Give You an Instant Car Shipping Calculation

 The total cost of your car’s shipping will vary depending on which companies you choose to work with or through.
 Here are some of the ones you might come across:

 Warning: Lead Providers – Like most people, your first instinct when you start thinking about shipping your car will probably to be to run to your computer and do a quick Google search about the whole topic.
 When you do that, you might come across some website based companies that are known as lead providers.
 These ARE NOT auto transport companies.